sajidshaikh-01/Terraform/terraform-state-management/README.md

-# 📘 Terraform State, Remote State & State Locking — Complete README
+# 📘 Terraform State, Remote State & State Locking

 * What is **Terraform State**
 * Why it is required